 Getting ThereMost people leave from either Twenty Mile Ranger Station in North Carolina off of NC Hwy 28 or Cades Cove from the parking area at the end of Forge Creek Road in Tennessee.
 Both of these locations can be found on any map of the Great Smoky Mountains National Park.
 Parson's Branch Road is now re-opened it is the closest trailhead to the Bald.

-Red TapeNo permits or fees are required to enter the park or to climb.
+Red TapePermits or fees are required to enter the park or to climb if you are going to stay overnight.
 There are some campsites that require a reservation number and the closest campsite, #13 is one of them.
 Call 865-436-1231 for reservations.
-Anytime you plan on being in the park overnight you must fill out a free backcountry permit.
+Anytime you plan on being in the park overnight you must request a backcountry permit.
+You can get the permit by telephone, website, or in person at a ranger station.

 When To ClimbAny time of the year is a good time to climb.
 Only experienced cold weather climbers should try it during the winter months.
 My wife and I have climbed this mountain during every month.
 We have had to turn back in December and January due to deep snow.
 The trails are not wide enough for snowshoes, they will hang up on the vegitation.
 In the winter we have spent several days in the area when the temperture never got above 12 degrees F.